nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - bug: In the gameplay popout window, going to fullscreen and then out of fullscreen causes the window title text to disappear.
 - preferences window sometimes doesn't resize correctly (check if this was resolved by b5fa707812f697e3dbe0a37cae0315575003c40c)
 - preferences window doesn't finish animation when it's closed too early (check if this was resolved by b5fa707812f697e3dbe0a37cae0315575003c40c)
-- OpenEmu's preference tab icons are 36x36, but NSToolbarItem uses HIG-specified icon size of 32x32, causing noticeable scaling.
-Before/after conversion to NSTabViewController: http://i.imgur.com/FWSyIJQ.png
 - restore game collection view state (zoom, selection, view type, search)
 - transition from Other Collections to Library has a slight 'pop' in the sidebar at the end of the animation, seems NSVisualEffectView-related
 - transition to the Homebrew collection has a longer delay than the rest of the collections
 - table views: use the standard look with Source List style + visual effect view?

 ### Completed
+- ~~OpenEmu's preference tab icons are 36x36, but NSToolbarItem uses HIG-specified icon size of 32x32, causing noticeable scaling.
+Before/after conversion to NSTabViewController: http://i.imgur.com/FWSyIJQ.png~~ d39d151699fad633363949d874a2c4035d0aab83
 - ~~convert Prefs to NSTabViewController so it can manage the toolbar and the window automagically~~ b5fa707812f697e3dbe0a37cae0315575003c40c
 - ~~search field flashing carat has a white line at the bottom. redraw issue?~~ c67c48c36b6ddb73c7ac909bfc196ce58d58da88
 - ~~bug: after new gradient background view, resizing the main window doesn't look as 'smooth'~~ 2feeee90b621e56de4951fe8b3e91e270790bf2a